mobxjs/mobx/docs/actions.md

 }

 const doubler = new Doubler()

-setInterval(doubler.increment, 1000) // calling increment this way is safe as it is bound already
+// Calling increment this way is safe as it is already bound. setInterval(doubler.increment, 1000)
 ```

 <!--action(fn)-->